andrejbauer/hydra/README.md

 heads, but it takes a rather long time to chop down a hydra.
 Paris and Kirby also showed that Peano arithmetic does not prove that hydra always loses.

-The Hydra game is implemented in Java and is packaged as an Eclipse project.
+The Hydra game is implemented in Java.
 I have released the source code into the public domain.
 Please send me any enhancements you implement on top of my code.

-You may run the main program `HydraWindow` from Eclipse or directly from command line with (you need to change to the `src` directory first)
+You may run the program in several ways:

+1. Run the game as an [applet in your browser](http://math.andrej.com/wp-content/uploads/2008/02/Hydra/hydraApplet.html) (you may have to convince the brower that this is not a secuirty risk).

+2. [Download the JAR file `hydra.jar`](http://math.andrej.com/wp-content/uploads/2008/02/hydra.jar) and run it on your computer by double-clicking on it or from the command line

+       java -jar hydra.jar

+3. Run `HydraWindow` from your IDE if you know what that means

+2. Change to the repository directory, compile the program

+       javac -d bin -sourcepath src src/hydra/HydraWindow.java

+   and run it with

        CLASSPATH=bin java hydra.HydraWindow

-Alternatively, you can download the JAR file and run it with

-    java -jar hydra.jar

-The game can be embedded into a web page as a Java applet, for which you should use `hydra.JavaApplet`, see the file [`hydraApplet.html`](hydraApplet.html).

 #### References